-Ideally, any data combination framework should accommodate time series data from multiple measurement modalities and locations and from different GHGs and co-emitted gasses (e.g., nitrogen oxide $[NO_x]$, carbon monoxide [CO], sulfur dioxide $[SO_2]$, aerosols, $^{14}CO_2$) (see Box 6-2).
+Ideally, any data combination framework should accommodate time series data from multiple measurement modalities and locations and from different GHGs and co-emitted gasses (e.g., nitrogen oxide $[NO_x]$ , carbon monoxide [CO], sulfur dioxide $[SO_2]$ , aerosols, $^{14}CO_2$ ) (see Box 6-2).
 This will be pursued from an inversion perspective in Chapter 7.
 From a data-driven

-Such tracers could include, for example, sulfur hexafluoride (SF6) and 14C, as discussed in the Turnbull et al. (2006, 2007, and 2009) studies, or CO as a combustion and transport tracer (Palmer et al. 2006, Wang et al. 2009, Box 6-3), or methanol, formic acid, or formaldehyde as biogenic tracers (e.g., Beer et al. 2008, Millet et al. 2008, Razavi et al. 2010).
+Such tracers could include, for example, sulfur hexafluoride (SF6) and C, as discussed in the Turnbull et al. (2006, 2007, and 2009) studies, or CO as a combustion and transport tracer (Palmer et al. 2006, Wang et al. 2009, Box 6-3), or methanol, formic acid, or formaldehyde as biogenic tracers (e.g., Beer et al. 2008, Millet et al. 2008, Razavi et al. 2010).
 Nitrogen dioxide (NO2) and SO2 are also useful tracers for combustion or coal burning (see Boxes 6-2 and 6-3, or Lin et al. 2010; Li et al. 2010, for example).
-However, care must be taken in reliance on tracers for information on CO2 because the ratio of these species to CO2 depends on changes in combustion efficiency, fuel type, and other details (e.g., sulfur content), or scrubbing of the combustion-system exhaust.
+However, care must be taken in reliance on tracers for information on CO2 because the ratio of these species to CO2 depends on changes in combustion-system exhaust.
 Hence, the use of such tracers to reduce uncertainty regarding fossil-fuel CO2 concentrations will likely require analyses and calibrations specific to each emission source and/or location.